Hospital Safety for

 ADVOCACY FOR HOSPITAL SAFETY

-The Chicago North Shore Chapter has been a leading advocate to bring the Chicagoland area hospitals together to call their attention to the safety issues of people with hearing loss.
-Our Chapter has held an annual program entitled Panel Discussion: Hospital Safety for People with Hearing Loss beginning in October 2015.
+The HLAA Chicago North Shore Chapter has been a leading advocate for bringing the Chicago area hospitals together to focus their attention on safety issues for people with hearing loss.
+Our chapter has held an annual program entitled “Panel Discussion: Hospital Safety for People with Hearing Loss” beginning in October 2015.

 The panel is composed of hospital representatives from hospitals in the Chicagoland area.
-We have encouraged a collaborative meeting among hospital representatives to share information and ideas through the mutual support of our HLAA Chapter.
+We have encouraged a collaborative conversation among hospital representatives to share information and ideas through the mutual support of our HLAA Chapter.

 The audience is composed of HLAA chapter members, their families, friends and people from the community.
 The emphasis for the audience is discussing the importance of Self-Advocacy.

 It is the questions, stories, and experiences of our audience members that have influenced the Chicago area hospitals, one by one, to become aware of hard-of-hearing patients.
-Each year the panelists were eager to learn from our audience and from each other.
+Each year, the panelists were eager to learn from our audience and from each other.
 The new panelists tell us they were returning to their hospital to look at their hospital’s accommodations and implement our suggestions.
 The returning panelists tell us that attending our program reminds them to review their hospital’s accommodations at least once a year.

 Most importantly, please remember to advocate for yourself in all medical settings.
 Tell the hospital staff and your doctors and doctor’s staff repeatedly that you are hard of hearing.
 Hearing loss is invisible.
 Research is showing that people who self-identify as having hearing loss have better long-term health outcomes, shorter hospital stays, fewer 30-day returns to the hospital, fewer out-of-pocket medical expenses and report better satisfaction with their medical care.